Harvesting Rainwater: A Sustainable Solution For Any Home

 Underground cement 20-ft deep cistern.
 See the three different rainwater catchment systems that work best for our homestead.
 We irrigate our gardens 100% with captured rainwater #TexasHomesteader

-To retrieve the water RancherMan hooked up a small 1 hp *shallow-well jet pump.
+To retrieve the water RancherMan hooked up a small *shallow-well jet pump.
 That gives me decent pressure for the water coming out of the deep cistern.

-Then I just run a water hose from there to my garden.
-I use a spray nozzle to direct the water precisely where I need it.
+I run a water hose from there to my garden & use a spray nozzle to direct the water precisely where I need it.

 Our outdoor living area, galvanized troughs with dual-purpose edible landscape. #TexasHomesteader